awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-2.md

 ## Service\-linked role permissions for Systems Manager<a name="service-linked-role-permissions-service-action-2"></a>

-Systems Manager uses the service\-linked role named **AWSServiceRoleForAmazonSSM\_AccountDiscovery**\.
-AWS Systems Manager uses this IAM service role to call other AWS services to discover Amazon Web Services account information\.
+Systems Manager uses the service\-linked role named **`AWSServiceRoleForAmazonSSM_AccountDiscovery`**\.
+AWS Systems Manager uses this IAM service role to call other AWS services to discover AWS account information\.

-The AWSServiceRoleForAmazonSSM\_AccountDiscovery service\-linked role trusts the following services to assume the role:
+The `AWSServiceRoleForAmazonSSM_AccountDiscovery` service\-linked role trusts the following services to assume the role:
 + `accountdiscovery.ssm.amazonaws.com`

 The role permissions policy allows Systems Manager to complete the following actions on the specified resources:
-+ organizations:DescribeAccount
++ `organizations:DescribeAccount`
-+ organizations:DescribeOrganization
++ `organizations:DescribeOrganization`
-+ organizations:ListAccounts
++ `organizations:ListAccounts`
-+ organizations:ListAWSServiceAccessForOrganization
++ `organizations:ListAWSServiceAccessForOrganization`
-+ organizations:ListChildren
++ `organizations:ListChildren`
-+ organizations:ListParents
++ `organizations:ListParents`
-+ organizations:ListDelegatedServicesForAccount
++ `organizations:ListDelegatedServicesForAccount`
-+ organizations:ListDelegatedAdministrators
++ `organizations:ListDelegatedAdministrators`

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
 For more information, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.